Patterns for All: Perfect Unisex Pieces

 This oversized drop-shoulder cardigan has a geometric pattern with brioche stitch and garter-stitch squares.
 It has cozy pockets and enough fabric to snuggle into on a cold day.
 And it looks really good on him!

-What makes a unisex pattern work is a series of checkmarks: the pattern/texture has to have broad appeal, the garment’s drape must accommodate multiple body types, and it must show a bit of creativity.
+What makes unisex knitting patterns work is a series of checkmarks: the pattern/texture has to have broad appeal, the garment’s drape must accommodate multiple body types, and it must show a bit of creativity.
 The Straightaway Cardigan gets a checkmark in every category, and so does the Dual Sport Pullover by Irina Anikeeva that is also in the Spring 2018 issue.

 This wide-necked, loose fitting pullover would look great on a man or woman.
 The cable pattern is inspired by sand patterns left by long-gone waves.
 For a more feminine look, you can shorten the body of the sweater, but keeping the length is great for a boyfriend-sweater look.